pepperizza/boston-housing-regression/README.md

 ├── README.md
 └── requirements.txt

-Techniques Implemented
+## Techniques Implemented

-Simple Linear Regression
+Simple Linear Regression:

-Implementation of a basic linear model using a single feature Visualization of the regression line
+- Implementation of a basic linear model using a single feature
+- Visualization of the regression line
-Model evaluation and interpretation
+- Model evaluation and interpretation

-Multiple Linear Regression
+Multiple Linear Regression:

-Utilizing all relevant features of the dataset
+- Utilizing all relevant features of the dataset
-Feature selection techniques
+- Feature selection techniques
-Analysis of feature importance
+- Analysis of feature importance

-Polynomial Regression
+Polynomial Regression:

-Implementation of polynomial features
+- Implementation of polynomial features
-Model complexity vs. performance analysis
+- Model complexity vs. performance analysis
-Overfitting detection and prevention
+- Overfitting detection and prevention

-Requirements
+## Requirements:
 Python 3.8+
 pandas
 numpy